Overview

 Is permission always required when carrying out work on a tree with a TPO?

-There are exemptions, the most common of which:
+There are exemptions, the most common of which are:

-• Removing dead branches from a living tree.
-However it is recommended that you make a call to the relevant LPA Tree/Arboricultural Officer, to let them know that the work being carried out is exempt, so that they can reassure any concerned members of the public who contact them when they see work being carried out.
+Removing dead branches from a living tree.
+However, it is recommended that you inform the relevant LPA tree officer to let them know that the work being carried out is exempt, so that they can reassure any concerned members of the public.

-If there is any doubt get advice from the LPA Tree/Arboricultural Officer.
+If there is any doubt get advice from the LPA tree officer.

 What happens if you carry out work on a TPO tree without permission?